markirius/wine_scripts/README.md

 ---

-Description of directories and files of game_info dirctory are in the game_info/README.md file.
+Description of directories and files of game_info directory are in the game_info/README.md file.